Meadows School of the Arts

 called The Cold War Soprano: Memoirs of a Singer-Spy.

-surely be of interest to you.
-Not only will you get an inside glimpse of
+will surely be of interest to you.
+Not only will you get an inside

-what it takes to become an opera singer, and learn about the world of opera
+glimpse of what it takes to become an opera singer, and learn about the

-in Post- WWII Vienna, but, because Sheila and her husband Werner, were also
+world of opera in Post- WWII Vienna, but, because Sheila and her husband

-CIA agents, you will get a look at the Cold War from a personal point of
+Werner, were also CIA agents, you will get a look at the Cold War from a

 You can get a copy of Ed's book on the internet at